briefercloud/layerform/README.md

 Then, engineers can create infrastructure by stacking each of those layers.
 Layerform's magic is that layers can share the same base layer, allowing for easy reuse.

 Reusing layers is useful for easily creating production-like environments without necessarily having to recreate the whole infrastructure every time.
-With layers, users can spin-up only the parts of infrastructure they need.
+With layers, users can spin up only the parts of the infrastructure they need.

 <p align="center">
   <img width="600px" src="./assets/img/all-layers.png" />